- Offices run at 53% utilization while average peak utilization hits 80%

 Employee experience depends on the right space mix

-Workplace data consistently shows that employees who have access to appropriate workspace types report higher satisfaction and productivity.
+Employees who have access to appropriate workspace types report higher satisfaction and productivity.
 If your office is 70% individual desks but your team comes in primarily for collaboration, you've got a mismatch that no amount of free coffee will fix.
 Utilization data reveals these mismatches before they become retention problems.

 Hybrid policies need a feedback loop